gerixx/gfork/README.md

 # Introduction

+Use gfork library to conveniently spawn tasks in an external local or remote process.
 Tasks can be implemented in any public method of a `Serializable` class.
 Per default a method `public void run()` is used to execute a task, therefore it has to implement interface `java.lang.Runnable`.
+Java 8 is required.

 Example: